mosheDO/HSCTF-Writeups/re/asm-400/README.md

 ![images/asm9.png](images/asm9.png)

 Now, we can finally tackle the top portion of [xors and subis](asm10.png).
+In general, the formula seems to be `input register XOR input SUBI input = output register`.
 After doing some really annoying math, we come up with these values:

 ![images/asm10.png](images/asm10.png)